 Thank you to race directors, Todd and Renee, who put their hearts and souls into their races, and to the volunteers who had to hike difficult miles to get to the aid stations to have water, gels, candy, Benadryl and pickle juice ready for runners.

 Thank you to everyone who reached out in support and encouragement before the race.
 Especially those who watched my episode of the Ginger Runner.
 Your thoughtful messages really filled my heart.
 (Shout out to Wendy Foster and Scott McKinnon who ran the Volcanic 25k!)

 A massive thank you to the following awesome people/brands who were absolutely instrumental during my big 8-week training block leading up to a month of tough races by donating their time, talents, expertise, craft and products to me:

-Dr. Steve Noble of Noble Chiropractic.
+Dr. Steve Noble of Bellingham Performance Lab.
 I worked with Steve in his performance lab identifying and addressing muscle weaknesses.
 He also helped me work on my anxiety by retraining the way my body responds to my thoughts with race-specific visualization.